 You should carefully consider the risks and uncertainties described below and the other information in this prospectus before deciding to invest in our ordinary shares.
 Additional risks and uncertainties not presently known to us, or that we currently deem immaterial, may also impair our business operations.
 Our business, financial condition or results of operations could be materially and adversely affected by any of these risks and uncertainties.
 The trading price and value of our ordinary shares could decline due to any of these risks and uncertainties, and you may lose all or part of your investment.
 This prospectus also contains forward-looking statements that involve risks and uncertainties.
 See "Special Note Regarding Forward-Looking Statements."
-Our actual results could differ materially from those anticipated in these forward-looking statements." described below and elsewhere in this prospectus.
+Our actual results could differ materially from those anticipated in these forward-looking statements as a result of certain factors, including the risks and uncertainties faced by us described below and elsewhere in this prospectus.